 John Slade worked in the Claiborne expanse in his early days in media at The Spectator News Journal, whose offices were situated above the one-time Boissiere Funeral Home on Dumaine Street, which was half a block from North Claiborne Avenue.

-Mr. Slade will be assisting CAHP to seek out historical information such as family photographs and other memorabilia to illustrate CAHP interviewees’ memories of commerce, culture, and carnival along the avenue.
-Mr. Slade is the newest addition to the CAHP team and will add to the work being done here at CAHP as we continue to uncover pieces of a great and exciting past.
+Mr. Slade is assisting CAHP in seeking out historical information such as family photographs and other memorabilia to illustrate CAHP interviewees’ memories of civil rights, commerce, culture, and carnival along the avenue.
+Mr. Slade is the newest addition to the CAHP team and will add to the work being done here as we continue to uncover pieces of a great and exciting past.